linghuiluo/CGBench/bean/SPRINGBENCH.md

 * Taint flows:
   * Information leak
     * Description: The user can send a message to encrypt over a request parameter.
 The handler method takes the crypt algorithm and the key size from the bean to encrypt the message.
 Information leak exists.
-    * Source: the return value of the method getBean in
+    * Source: the return value of the method getSettings in
-        * Line(s): 23
+        * Line(s): 12
-        * Class: MyController
+        * Class: MyConfiguration
-        * Method: encryptMessage
+        * Method: getServerDefaultConfiguration
     * Sink: the first parameter of the method call append in
         * Line(s): 45
         * Class: MyController